 All Fellows participate in several meetings during the semester.
 These meetings are designed to allow the Fellows an opportunity to become acquainted and explore the opportunities and challenges of education as a career.
 Fellows form a collaborative bond that will extend beyond their years at Upstate and into their professional careers.
 Sophomore Fellows attend a professional conference.
 Junior Fellows travel as a group, usually together with Fellows from other Fellows institutions around the state, to explore diversity in an urban setting.
 Washington, DC and Atlanta were recent destinations.
 Senior Fellows focus their time and energy on being outstanding student teachers.

-All Fellows are advised by Marsha Clark, the Campus Director of the USC Upstate Teaching Fellows Program and a faculty member in the School of Education at USC Upstate.
+All Fellows are advised by Marsha Clark, the Campus Director of the USC Upstate Teaching Fellows Program and a faculty member in the School of Education, Human Performance, and Health at USC Upstate.
 You may contact her using the information that follows: